 The website of the Information Commissioner’s Office (UK) also has to more detail about data protection and your rights.

-We have to tell you that we may monitor or record communications that you make with us, for example, we may record a Skype call or 365 Teams conversation so we can review the information later, all emails are kept for a minimum of 6 years whilst you are our client.
+We have to tell you that we may monitor or record communications that you make with us, for example, we may record Teams conversations so we can review the information later, all emails are kept for a minimum of 6 years whilst you are our client.
 We don't make these available to anyone else, unless we receive a legal order to do so.
 Thanks for reading.

 Last updated 24/02/2022 - removing mention of 'Skype' calls & clarification of International Data Transfers